 This job is usually done in an office environment.
 Many medical billing and coding specialists work full-time, though part-time positions could be available depending on the employer.

 Dress codes for medical billing and coding specialists can vary based on the employer and setting.
-You may be asked to wear the same type of scrubs as clinical staff, or you may wear traditional office attire.
+You may be asked to wear the same type of scrubs as clinical staff, or you may be asked to wear traditional office attire.

 How Much Do Medical Billing and Coding Specialists Make?

-According to the BLS, medical secretaries earned a median annual wage of $34,610 as of May 2017.
-However, the salary for this position can vary based on a number of factors, such as where you live or what type of office you work in.
+According to the BLS, medical secretaries of all experience levels earned a median annual wage of $37,450 as of May 2021, meaning half the workforce made more than that amount and half made less Additionally, the salary for this position can vary based on a number of factors, such as where you live, what type of office you work in, and how much work experience you have.

-For example, BLS data shows that medical secretaries who work in the scientific research and development services field had the highest median annual salary at $42,780.
-Medical billing and coding specialists who work for state governments also had a higher median wage of $42,710 per year.
-The top 10% in the field earned more than $50,340 a year.
+For example, BLS datashows that medical secretaries who work in the professional, scientific, and technical services field had the highest median salary at $47,150 in May 2021.
+Medical billing and coding specialists who work for state governments also had a higher median wage of $46,950 in May 2021.
+The top 10% in the field earned more than $63,100 in May 2021.
+The lowest 10% in the field (or lowest tenth decile) earned $29,040.
+UMA’s recent graduates of the 2020-2021 cohorts of the its Medical Billing and Coding diploma and associate degree programs cohort reported to UMA that they s in its medical billing and coding program earned a median hourly median wage that is approximately at or below BLS’s lowest tenth decile.1

-Attaining industry certification, such as the Certified Professional Coder (CPC®) credential from the AAPC could lead to higher earnings when paired with additional experience.
-According to the 2017 AAPC Salary Survey, coders with an average of 13 years of experience and the CPC certification earned an average annual salary of $54,106.
+Attaining industry certification, such as the Certified Professional Coder (CPC®) credential from the AAPC could lead to higher earnings when paired with additional work experience.

 Medical Billing and Coding Job Outlook

 Like most jobs in the healthcare industry, careers in medical billing and coding are growing.
-As previously noted, the BLS projects a 22% increase in employment of medical secretaries, including medical billing and coding specialists, by 2026.
-This rate is much faster than the average for all occupations, and amounts to roughly 129,000 new job openings in the coming years.
+As previously noted, the BLS projects an 8% increase in employment of medical secretaries, including medical billing and coding specialists, by 2031.
+This rate is faster than the average for all occupations, and amounts to roughly 53,600 new job openings in the coming years.

 If projected job openings are an important consideration in your career search, medical billing and coding could be a good option based on the current job outlook.
 As the population ages, people will need more medical care.
 The increase in these services means a related increase in medical record updates and more insurance claims to process.